-The past year has continued to see an increase in US case law developments in the area of pharmaceutical antitrust.
-This article focuses on four areas of pharmaceutical antitrust litigation that have been most active:
+The past year has continued to see an increase in US case law and other developments in the area of pharmaceutical antitrust.
+This article focuses on the following areas of pharmaceutical antitrust that have been most active:

-- US trial and appellate court decisions adjudicating antitrust claims under the rule of reason test announced by the US Supreme Court in Federal Trade Commission (FTC) v Actavis for innovator and generic settlements of pharmaceutical patent litigation involving alleged reverse payments or 'pay-for-delay';
+- antitrust claims under the rule of reason test announced by the US Supreme Court in Federal Trade Commission (FTC) v Actavis for innovator and generic settlements of pharmaceutical patent litigation involving alleged reverse payments or 'pay-for-delay';

 - product-hopping antitrust claims against innovator pharmaceutical companies that introduce new versions of brand-name drugs facing generic competition;